biancalyonsj/biancalyonsj/README.md

 I like to design and build fun creative projects using JavaScript.

-I have a few pinned projects but my favorite is the Creator Dashboard!
+I have a few pinned projects but my favorite is the <a href="https://github.com/biancalyonsj/creator-dashboard">Creator Dashboard</a>!

 Fun Facts:
 <li>I've been playing chess since I was 5 years old.
-I became the Maryland State Champion in 11th Grade.</li>
+I became the Maryland State Champion in the 11th Grade.</li>
-<li>I'm working on a tool to help creators track content performance and sales impact.</li>
+<li>I'm working on a tool to help creators track their content performance and sales impact.</li>
 <li>I spend a lot of my free time painting.</li>

 <!--